bcgov/moh-prime/README.md

 	docker-compose up --build

+or
+  run containers with Docker desktop cd prime-angular-frontend ng serve

 To update the database schema, first update the model file in the [Models](prime-dotnet-webapi/Models) folder, and rebuild using: